 A smooth cavity is found on the flat and smooth side of your teeth, while root cavities develop on the roots’ surface.
 A pit or fissure cavity is located on the chewing surface of your teeth.
 There are a few reasons cavities form, including improper cleaning, frequent snacking, and drinking sugary drinks.
-Frequent snacking and consuming sugary snacks increases the amount of time your teeth are exposed to acid attacks on our tooth enamel.
-As a preventative measure, you will need a comprehensive oral exam every six months to evaluate your overall health, oral hygiene and assess your risk of tooth decay.
+Frequent snacking and consuming sugary snacks increase the amount of time your teeth are exposed to acid attacks on your tooth enamel.
+As a preventative measure, you will need a comprehensive oral exam every six months to evaluate your overall health and oral hygiene and assess your risk of tooth decay.

 If a cavity has formed, then you will need a filling.
 First, let’s review the signs and symptoms of a cavity.
-According to the Mayo Clinic, when a cavity is just beginning, you may not have any symptoms at all.
+According to the Mayo Clinic, when a cavity is just beginning, you may not have any symptoms.
 As the decay grows larger, it may cause signs and symptoms such as:

 - All of a sudden, you have a toothache or pain that happens without any obvious reason

 - Mild to sharp pain when chewing or drinking something sweet, hot, or cold

 - You spot visible holes or pits in your teeth